giff

 Talks about the process behind building zp!

+For those of you who don't know, (which is going to be most of you), I recently published my very first crate; zp. zp is just a simple tool to copy contents from a file.
+I built zp so that I can learn rust properly.
+And by properly, I mean learning something and understanding it in a way I can use it to build cool/useful things in the future.
 The process was relatively simple than I expected and as everyone says, the toughest thing was deciding what to build.
 Thankfully, I didn't overthink it this time and decided to build something not complex at all.
 My problem statement was simple, "I need a tool to copy things from inside a file to the clipboard from my terminal".
 Since the problem statement was so clear, I was able to break it down into smaller parts and publish it in a day!

 I was really excited when the development reached the final stages as it was working exactly how I wanted it to work.
 I don't know if you know, but the following are the steps to publish your crate to crates.io :